Home | Site Index | Disclaimer | Email Me!

 American Red Cross, who appears to be spending their contributions attacking the innocent use of their symbol.
 We suggest you donate to the Salvation Army.
 Included are articles about the misuse of donated money by the Red Cross.
 They're cross over people selling items that have a red cross on them.
 Items like nurse dolls.
 Bad Red Cross.

-Autodesk, Inc, a software company represented by clueless Andrew S MacKay who has no real understanding of copyright law or the eBay VeRO program or reality.
+Autodesk, Inc, a software company represented by clueless Andrew S MacKay who pretends he has no real understanding of copyright law or the eBay VeRO program or reality.
 He falsely insists in a losing lawsuit that Autodesk doesn't sell their software but that they lease it.
-Wrong, according to us and the federal court decision.
+Wrong, according to us and the federal court decisions.
 Added December 4, 2007.

-Blue Jean Teddy, and their clueless representative at Springs, Brad Bailey, who went on a directionless rampage concermning their fabric with no knowledge of the law.
-Stupid, stupid, stupid is Brad Bailey.
-Also, Art Impressions Licensing.
+Blue Jean Teddy, and their clueless representative for Springs, Brad Bailey, who went on a directionless rampage concerning their fabric with no knowledge of the law.
+Stupid, stupid, stupid is Brad Bailey as is Art Impressions Licensing.

 Scott Boras, a lawyer turned sports agent and his clueless corporation, who don't understand the First Amendment and Fair Use.
 If he's an example of sports agents it's no wonder salaries are out of whack.
 Added December 19, 2006.